What is Probate?

 Probate is the official proving of a will as the authentic and valid last will and testament of a deceased person by admitting the document to record in the appropriate Clerk's Office.
 It becomes necessary to probate an estate when the decedent owns assets (personal or real estate) solely in his name, i.e., assets that do not have a joint or co-owner with rights of survivorship.

-To probate an estate, you must go to the Circuit Court of the city in which the decedent resided at the time of death.
-Those who had resided within the city limits of Portsmouth must report to the Portsmouth Circuit Court.
+To probate an estate, you must go to the Circuit Court of the city in which the decedent lived at the time of death.
+Those who lived within the city limits of Portsmouth must go to the Portsmouth Circuit Court located at 1345 Court Street, Suite 101, Portsmouth, Virginia 23704.
 If the decedent died in a nursing home or similar institution, then that person’s residence is presumed to be where he or she resided prior to becoming a patient at such facility.